 Born in San Sebastian in northern Spain, Judith Jáuregui has a multicultural background derived from her Basque mother and her Mexican father, who grew up in France.
 After initial studies and a debut recital at the age of just 11, she moved to Munich to study with the distinguished Russian pianist Vadim Suchanov at the Richard-Strauss Konservatorium.

-Upcoming highlights for Summer 2020 and next season 20/21 include collaborations with the Orchestre de chambre de Fribourg, the Orquesta Radio Televisión Española and the ADDA Simfònica, her return to Spanish main stages like the Auditorio Nacional in Madrid, the Auditorio in Zaragoza or the Teatro Victoria Eugenia in San Sebastian, her debut at the Teatro Mayor in Bogotá and the release of her new album ‘Die romantische Seele’, recorded together with the Orquestra Simfònica Camera Musicae.
-The first release-recitals will be held in Berlin, Hamburg and Vienna.
+Upcoming highlights for the season 20/21 include collaborations with the Orchestre de chambre de Fribourg, the Orquesta Radio Televisión Española and the ADDA Simfònica, her return to Spanish main stages like the Auditorio Nacional in Madrid, the Auditorio in Zaragoza or the Teatro Victoria Eugenia in San Sebastian and her debut at the Teatro Mayor in Bogotá.